-- 11. Applications may take place no closer than 100 feet from the sensitive areas noted in item 3 of this condition. - 12.
+- 11. The applicator must maintain a minimum distance of 100 feet between the application and sensitive site as described in item 3 of this condition and permit condition 1. - 12.
 Prevailing wind direction during application must be away from the sensitive areas noted in item 3 of this condition. - 13.
 No applications may be made during an inversion or when wind speed is less than 2 mph or greater than 7 mph.